IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/reject.rst

 The ``Reject`` Node
 ====================

 A DataTags tagging system matches a data handling policy to a dataset.
 Theoretically, every dataset should have a matching policy.
 The reality is a bit more complex: there is a special case.
 Datasets that were obtained by violating laws or regulations cannot be automatically accepted to repositories (if at all).
-Thus, Tags has a ``reject`` node.
+For these cases, Tags has a ``reject`` node.
 When the runtime gets to a ``reject`` node, the interview stops, and the rejection reason is shown to the user.

 ---------------------